 In all the above scenarios, it will be you that the third party/customer will blame.
 As a result, you could be sued for damages.
 Your Florist Insurance will come into play here.

-If you would like to discuss your cover and options with a member of our team please call our Florist Guru Nicole Eldridge on 1300 939 698 or email at email@example.com.
+If you would like to discuss your cover and options please give our Brokers Bec or Nicole a call on 1300 939 698.

 Automatic Extensions covered under Florist Insurance

 If you’re planning on opening a physical florist shop, you’ll need more than just Public & Products Liability insurance.

 From plate glass, to fire, flood, and even business interruption cover – there’s a lot to look at when it comes to insurance.
 In the past AUZi Insurance would have sent you elsewhere, but not anymore.